San Diego Motorcycle Accident Attorney

 Because of the lack of physical protection offered on a motorcycle, the injury sustained will often be more serious and complex, requiring expert medical recognition and evaluation.
 Susan Handel has access to the country’s best medical experts.
 For those in need of medical assistance, Susan Handel can provide excellent medical referrals at no up-front cost to you.

-Injuries Resulting from San Diego Motorcycle Accidents
+Severe Injuries Resulting from San Diego Motorcycle Accidents

-When a motorcyclist is involved in a collision with an automobile or truck, the result is almost always a catastrophic injury or fatality.
-Because motorcyclists do not have the impact-reducing shell that automobile drivers have to protect them during accidents, motorcycle riders are at an increased risk for severe injuries.
+When a motorcycle rider is involved in a collision with an automobile or truck, the result is almost always a catastrophic injury or fatality.
+Because motorcycle riders do not have the impact-reducing shell that automobile drivers have to protect them during accidents, motorcycle riders are at an increased risk for severe injuries.
 Additionally, motorcycles are not equipped with safety features such as seatbelts and airbags.
 This results in riders suffering extensive injuries as a result of being thrown from their bike and colliding with another vehicle or the hard asphalt.
 Motorcyclists traveling at high speeds with little to protect them from the hard asphalt or another vehicle in the event of an accident are very vulnerable to severe injuries such as traumatic brain injury (TBI), disfigurement, broken bones, road rash, spinal cord injuries, and even death.

 Road rash is one of the most common injuries suffered by motorcycle riders.
-Failure to wear a helmet makes motorcyclists particularly vulnerable to traumatic brain injuries, or TBI, in the event of an accident.
+Failure to wear a motorcycle helmet makes riders particularly vulnerable to traumatic brain injuries, or TBI, in the event of an accident.
 TBI is a serious brain injury that can affect personality, speech, cognitive thinking, motor skills, and all abilities.
 Many patients with TBI are no longer able to work; most of those require full-time care and suffer extreme financial hardship as a result of the mounting medical bills.
 The emotional trauma resulting from such a brain injury often affects the victim’s family as well.

 Motorcycle accidents can be sudden, tragic, life-changing events.
-If an accident is due to someone else’s negligence, you have a right to pursue monetary damages in a number of areas including, but not limited to the following:
+If an accident is due to someone else’s negligence, you have a right to pursue economic damages in a number of areas including, but not limited to the following: